tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 ### Using triggers

-Setting the parameter `schedule => 'realtime` will create triggers on the table to create embedding update jobs whenever a new row is inserted or an existing row is updated.
+Setting the parameter `schedule => 'realtime'` will create triggers on the table to create embedding update jobs whenever a new row is inserted or an existing row is updated.

 ```sql
 SELECT vectorize.table(